renpy/renpy/sphinx/source/build.rst

     The icon that is used on Macintosh.

 These icon files must be in specific formats.
-You'll need to use a program or web service (such as http://iconverticons.com/ ) to convert them.
+You'll need to use a program or web service (such as https://anyconv.com/png-to-ico-converter/ and https://anyconv.com/png-to-icns-converter/ ) to convert them.

 Classifying and Ignoring Files